-The lymphatic system features lymph vessels, which are similar to blood vessels except that they carry lymph fluid instead of blood.
-The lymph vessels route this lymph fluid through lymph nodes, which are small structures that filter out harmful substances.
+The lymphatic system includes lymph vessels, which are similar to blood vessels except that they carry lymph fluid instead of blood.
+The lymph vessels route this lymph fluid through lymph nodes to filter out harmful substances.
 Lymph nodes also contain special immune cells, known as lymphocytes, which attack and destroy germs to fight infection.

 In lymphoma, abnormal lymphocytes grow at uncontrolled rates.
 In the early stages of the disease, the abnormal lymphocytes grow in the lymph node.
 As the cancer progresses, the abnormal lymphocytes begin growing in other parts of the body.